-Mercury, Venus and Mars can be combined with MEM 3.
-Currently no other model incorporates the consideration of effects on the flux in the vicinity of these planets.
+Mercury, Venus and Mars can be combined with MEM 3, IMEM and IMEM2.
+Currently no other model than MEM 3 incorporates the consideration of effects on the flux in the vicinity of these planets.
 In the case of MEM 3 these effects on the flux are also considered in the Interplanetary mode.